howardlhw/Mousehunt/README.md

 ## Step 1 - Creating Virtual Environmnet

+Install python 3 on your computer, any python3 version should run the code without problems.

 If you have not installed virtualenv, install by by executing `pip install virtualenv`

 Create python virtual environment by executing the following codes